 All submissions to the journal are initially reviewed by one of the Editors.
-At this stage manuscripts may be rejected without peer review if it is felt that they are not of high enough quality or not relevant to the journal.
-Manuscripts that are not initially rejected are sent out for peer review (double-blind peer review).
+At this stage manuscripts may be rejected without peer review if their quality is assessed to be not high enough or if they are not within the scope of the journal.
+The final decision on rejecting the paper in this initial phase, i.e. sending the paper for review, is made by the Select Editorial Board.
+Manuscripts that are not initially rejected are sent for peer review (double-blind peer review).

 You can download the review form here (if you have trouble viewing the form, please update your PDF viewer):